Proposed Revision of the Workers Compensation Act

 This rewriting of the Workers Compensation Act will make no changes to British Columbia’s laws concerning workers’ compensation, occupational health and safety, and employers’ assessment premiums, but rather will simply make the existing laws more accessible.

 The proposed revised Act requires the approval of the Select Standing Committee on Parliamentary Reform, Ethical Conduct, Standing Orders and Private Bills.
-If approved, the ministry’s plan is to bring the revised Act into force on March 1, 2019.
+If approved, the ministry will bring the revised Act into force on a future date to be determined.
 Until that date, the existing version of the Workers Compensation Act remains in effect.